PowerOps-MK/Ansible-Unifi/README.md

 # ansible-unifi
-A private-visible repository created by Terraform
+A Ansiblr repository for configuring a Ubiquiti Unifi Network